Peter Oosterhuis: European and Southern African circuits

-Oosterhuis won three European tour events in 1973: the Piccadilly Medal, French Open and Viyella PGA Championship.
-He was also runner-up in the Sunbeam Electric Scottish Open and Dutch Open.
-He won the Order of Merit again, with 3440 points, 460 points ahead of Maurice Bembridge.
-He won £17,455 in official tour events, second behind Tony Jacklin.
-Oosterhuis won three more European tour events in 1974: the French Open and the last two tournaments of the season, the Italian Open and El Paraiso Open.
+In March and April 1974, Oosterhuis played three events on the PGA Tour, including the Masters.
+The week after the Masters, he was runner-up in the Monsanto Open, where he lost at the fourth hole of a sudden-death playoff to Lee Elder.
+It was Elder's first win on the PGA Tour.
+Oosterhuis won three more European Tour events in 1974: the French Open and the last two tournaments of the season, the Italian Open and El Paraiso Open.
 In addition he was runner-up in five other events, including the Open Championship, and was third in three more, finishing outside the top three only twice during the European Tour season.
 He won the Order of Merit for the fourth time, nearly 600 points ahead of second-place Dale Hayes.
+In November, Oosterhuis played in the 1974 PGA Tour Qualifying School in Palm Springs, California.
+Oosterhuis easily qualified, finishing in fourth place, three strokes behind the winner Fuzzy Zoeller.